Expert: ‘Coronavirus will exacerbate the economic crisis in Sudan’

 “The spread of the coronavirus in Sudan will also affect the performance of the private sector, including the transport sector,” he added.
 “In particular the entire non-regulated sector, whether in the countryside, towns, or the capital Khartoum, will be hit.

 “The most affected by the spread of the coronavirus are those who depend on their livelihood on their day-to-day income.
 These represent a very large segment of the Sudanese people,” the expert said.
-“The coronavirus will seriously impact the income of diary vendors and women who earn their daily income by selling tea and coffee on the streets, and food at the markets.”
+“The coronavirus will seriously impact the income of dairy vendors and women who earn their daily income by selling tea and coffee on the streets, and food at the markets.”

 “All of this will lead to a significant decline in income levels,” the economist predicted.
 “The authorities should take care for the most vulnerable, and provide aid in a timely manner even if the epidemic will continue for a long time.”